Once you pass a certain age, you become aware that there are not monsters under your bed.

 I was fifteen years old when I dated a boy named Xavier who I gave my world.

-I was fifteen years old when him and a friend, Evan, held me to a bench outside the town’s library while I waited for my sister to pick me up.
+I was fifteen years old when him and a friend, Evan, held me to a bench outside the town’s library while I waited for my brother to pick me up.
 Their free hands grazed my virgin body.
 Xavier took over and held me down as Evan reached into my shirt, his unwanted hands like fire on my exposed breast.
 I screamed, but to no avail.
 It wasn’t until my brother called me that they stopped.
 I was scared for my life, but boys will be boys and I was lucky because they must like me.
 It was that day that started my fear of the world around me.

 These experiences started my fear of monsters.